-Environment - Water scarcity has increased fertilizer use on crops, which can negatively impact health, as well as contaminate soil, water and non-target vegetation and organisms.
-Increased water security can result in decreased usage of fertilizers by farmers.
+Environment - Water scarcity has increased pesticides fertilizer use on crops, which can negatively impact health, as well as contaminate soil, water and non-target vegetation and organisms.
+Increased water security can result in decreased usage of pesticides fertilizers by farmers.
 In addition, the introduction of an RE technology within the water sector can contribute to the decreased use of water sources dependent on fossil fuel such as the RO desalination plants used by APUA and the electric pumps for ground water harvesting and begin the shift to clean energy within the water sector.

-C. Encouraging and accelerating development of innovative adaptation technologies
+C.-Encouraging and accelerating development of innovative adaptation technologies С.

-An Innovative Approach to Water Challenges in Antigua and Barbuda's Agricultural Sector
+Solar Water Solutions Technology vs. Standard RO Technology in ATGAn Innovative Approach to Water Challenges in Antigua and Barbuda's Agricultural Sector